 To go any further we need to clear what money is?
 By definition, money should be - with the help of the circular flow of income model: Y=P=E - a liquid means of exchange, derived from income (Y), which comes from production (P), and will in turn be what exspended or spent (E).

-It follows that if the Product of the Koch snowflake is the sides, then sides are the money in the 'money' economy.
+It follows that if the Product (the production) of the Koch snowflake is the triangle bits; if so, then these bits represent 'money' as a means of exchange .

-As we grow (domonstrated as a fractal zoom) the sides get smaller and smaller, while the perimeter gets larger and larger.
+As the fractal grows (as domonstrated in the fractal zoom below) the sides and bits get smaller and smaller, while the perimeter gets larger and larger.

 |the Koch fractal zoom - growth|